MadoXZA/portfolio_project/README.md

 HTML
 CSS
 JavaScript
-Bootstrap (optional)
-jQuery (optional)

 Getting Started

 Clone the repository: git clone
 Open the project in your preferred code editor.
-Open the index.html file in your web browser to view the application.
+Open the index.html file in your web browser to view the application here

 Usage